 - Why do Nepali festivals fall on different English calendar dates each year?

 - Nepali Hindu festivals are timed by lunar tithis within the Bikram Sambat calendar.
 Since the lunar cycle doesn't align with the Gregorian year, each festival's tithi falls on a different English date each year.
-The Nepali government computes and gazetted panchang-derived dates annually as official public holidays.
+Official holiday lists publish the panchang-derived public holiday dates annually.

 - What is the Dashain tika and when exactly is it applied?

-- The Dashain tika — vermillion, curd and rice — is applied on Vijaya Dashami (the 10th tithi of Ashwin's bright fortnight).
-The ideal time is the Vijaya Muhurta, a specific early-afternoon auspicious window computed from the panchang for that year.
+- The Dashain tika, made with vermillion, curd and rice, is applied on Vijaya Dashami (the 10th tithi of Ashwin's bright fortnight).
+The ideal time is the Vijaya Muhurta, a specific auspicious window computed from the panchang for that year.
 Jamara (barley sprouts grown since Ghatasthapana) is placed behind the ears at the same time.

 - What is Ghatasthapana and why does it matter for Dashain?

 - Ghatasthapana (the 1st day of Dashain, Pratipada of Ashwin Shukla Paksha) establishes a sacred clay pot and plants barley seeds that are watered for nine days.
-The resulting jamara connects the last day of Dashain back to its first — it becomes the grass offering placed behind the ears of tika recipients on Vijaya Dashami.
+The resulting jamara connects the last day of Dashain back to its first, becoming the grass offering placed behind the ears of tika recipients on Vijaya Dashami.

 - On which tithi does Tihar's Lakshmi Puja fall?

-- Lakshmi Puja falls on the Amavasya (new moon) of Kartik — the darkest night.
-The puja is performed at Pradosh Kala, the sacred dusk period beginning roughly 45 minutes before sunset.
+- Lakshmi Puja falls on the Amavasya (new moon) of Kartik, the darkest night.
+The puja is performed during Pradosh Kala, the sacred dusk period around sunset, with the exact window calculated by the panchang.
 Gai Tihar (cow worship) happens earlier on the same day.

 - How is Chhath Puja timed if it is a solar festival?

-- Chhath falls on the Shashthi (6th tithi) of Kartik's bright fortnight, two days after Bhai Tika.
-The central arghya offering is timed to the precise astronomical moments of sunset (Shashthi evening) and sunrise (Saptami morning) — making Chhath the festival where solar timing precision matters most.
+- Chhath falls on the Shashthi (6th tithi) of Kartik's bright fortnight, a few days after Bhai Tika.
+The central arghya offering is timed to the precise astronomical moments of sunset (Shashthi evening) and sunrise (Saptami morning), making Chhath the festival where solar timing precision matters most.

 Track Festival Timing with Paramarsh